Garage Door Spring Repair Costs

 - Test the doors for proper function and adjust it if necessary.

 When it comes to springs, you can only do small lubrication jobs and tightening jobs.
 Otherwise, spring replacement is best left for professionals.
-If you need help, call our team at Coastal Garage doors.
+If you need help, call our team at Coastal Garage doors in San Diego.

 We can replace your door springs with the exact model to ensure your garage door functions smoothly.
 You can also count on us to provide regular maintenance to extend the life of your garage door system.
 Check out our website gallery to see our past work.
 Our many happy clients prove that we are the leading garage door and parts provider in this region.